lasso-js/lasso/README.md

 </html>
 ```

-You will then need to create an `optimizer.json` in the same directory as your page template.
+You will then need to create an `browser.json` in the same directory as your page template.
 For example:

-_optimizer.json_:
+_browser.json_:
 ```json
 {
     "dependencies": [